Scientific Name

 How to Grow and Care

-Hatiora grows in the wild in tropical rain forests of South-Eastern Brazil, as far south as the state of Parana, along the border with Paraguay.
-Although they grow mostly on tree trunks, they are sometimes found growing on rocky ground.
+Hatiora grows in the wild in tropical rain forests of South-Eastern Brazil, as far south as Parana, along the border with Paraguay.
+Although they grow mostly on tree trunks, they sometimes grow on rocky ground.
 In the wild, Hatiora bloom in spring and will sometimes flower twice in one year.

-These cacti thrive best in indirect light with exposure to morning and evening sun.
+These cacti thrive best in indirect light with morning and evening sun exposure.
 They prefer well-drained soil.
 Cactus or epiphytic compost works well.
 Hatiora can be propagated easily through cuttings that can root immediately in soil.
 It likes long nights of about 14 hours.
 Cover the plant with a paper bag to shut out sunlight.
-Try not to reposition the plant once flower buds appear, as these could fall off during any movement.
+Do not reposition the plant once flower buds appear, as these could fall off during movement.
 It needs a month's rest after flowering, so water sparingly during this period.

 Learn more at How to Grow and Care for Hatiora.